godwinnwalozie/godwinnwalozie/README.md

 Data Data Data !
 Always excited by data
 Data - driven , detailed oriented, voracious learner, a knack for numbers, tech savvy, change champion and agile business operations leader.

-Career-wise, I have over 12 years of combined work experience in the consulting, B2B IT SaaS Industry .
+I have over 12 years of combined work experience in the consulting,B2B IT SaaS Industry .
 Have held progressive roles in Sales - Business Operations, Revenue Operations, Data and Business Intelligence and Strategy.
+As a trutsted advisor in operations, I have maneged average $35m a quarter revenue forcast to target, suppoting and providing business and analytical support for GTM strategy executions.

 I am very experienced in operations, data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas,NumPy, Matplotlib, Seaborn, Scipy, SQL[PostgreSQL].
 Very passionate about Data Science, open source, digital products.